rmhorton/statprog/week_09_advanced_graphics/SimData.md

 ### Observations

 * The number of observations must be sufficient for both training and testing.
-(WE NEED STATISTICAL CRITERIA HERE)
+    (NEED STATISTICAL CRITERIA HERE)

 ### Examples